Paris-Panthéon-Assas University: Rankings

 Panthéon-Assas University is often described as the "top law school in France".
 It is ranked first of France in law in the French Eduniversal rankings, Le Figaro ranking and Thotis ranking.
 It is the only French university and one of the two French higher education institution to make it into the GreenMetrics ranking.

-In QS World University Rankings, based on English speaking publications, the university is ranked in law 62nd worldwide, 2nd in France after Panthéon-Sorbonne.
+Le Figaro Étudiant has published, for the first time in 2023, a ranking of the top 30 universities in France in law.
+The ranking takes into account several criteria, including the high school graduation results of admitted students, the number of applicants for undergraduate programs, post-graduation salary, the number of PhD degrees awarded and the number of alumni who become professors.
+Paris-Panthéon-Assas University has secured the first position in the ranking and stands out from other universities.

 Most of the students admitted at the French National School for the Judiciary come from Panthéon-Assas, more than 40% in 2011 (candidates who graduated from Panthéon-Assas and then passed the entrance exam elsewhere are not included in that number).

 Assas graduates have the highest salary of all French law schools.